@thingts/fs-path - v2.0.0

 • spec: FsPermissionSpec

 The permission specification.
-Can be the numeric mode, or an object specifying user/group/others permissions.
+Can be the numeric mode, or an object specifying user/group/others permissions; each category can be specified with a FsFileMode string, an array of FsFileMode strings, or an FsPermissionFlags object specifying read/write/execute booleans.

 The operation to perform: assign the permissions exactly (default), overlay the permissions on top of the existing ones, or clear the specified permissions from the existing ones.